Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 In your case, have a net worth of $300,000, in my mind, a very replicable career path and you have it by 26 years old.
 Like, I’m still in pharmacy school.

 Jonathan: You say you’re putting your life on hold, I’m living in a room with three other dudes.
 We’re all sharing this common house together at the age of 27, 28, and I’m still taking out student loan debt.

 If you never saved another dollar again, you worked paycheck to paycheck from the age of 26 to 50, you’re going to have a net worth that’s going to look a lot like $2 million.

 I mean, I have to go run a calculation to prove that out and be sure, but just making an average market returns with $300,000 from 26 to the age of 50, that’s basically $2 million.
 I mean, you just get options.
 And so I don’t think you really are putting your life on hold either.

 I think you basically are taking the time that everybody else is taking in the ‘easy path’ to just take out student loans, get the degree at any cost, and then we have to fix that.
 You just kind of flipped that script on its head and I think you’re a perfect case study of what can happen when you can replace dependency with the pursuit of Financial Independence.
 Thank you for sharing your story with us.

-Jessica: Jonathan, it’s so funny you mentioned that because there’s also the parallel in my life where my partner is a doctor and he’s in residency right now to become a doctor.
+Financial Mechanic: Jonathan, it’s so funny you mentioned that because there’s also the parallel in my life where my partner is a doctor and he’s in residency right now to become a doctor.
 And so he’s putting in that time and effort early on in order to do something that he loves, which is a completely viable path.

 But as somebody who’s pursuing FIRE with this passion, it’s fun to have somebody who loves what they do and with this audacious goal to become a doctor.
 And he is essentially going to be a fully fledged doctor the day that I become hopefully financially independent.